Do you sometimes have trouble getting your spouse to talk to you? Or really listen to what you have to say?

 If you want to have a healthy marriage with extraordinary communication, you have to make it a priority.

 This requires time, although it isn’t as difficult as it may sound.
 Check out our manifesto on the topic “Take 15 Minutes Each Day to Just be a Couple” and start setting aside a little time each day for the two of you to simply interact…without all of the distractions we all face in our busy family lives.

 If you’re looking for some really easy, but very meaningful, ways to open up the conversation and feel reconnected in as little as 15 minutes, I’d encourage you to pick up a copy of 15 Minute Marriage Makeover.

 7. Affirm, Affirm, Affirm

 Make it a point to let your spouse know about the things they do that you like!
 There is no better way to encourage the behaviors you enjoy than by using positive reinforcement.

 My wife and I try to make it a point to tell each other one little thing each day that we liked.
 This could be as simple as saying thank you for an encouraging text message or sharing how cool you thought it was that they spent time playing with the kids outside while you prepared dinner in a quiet kitchen.

 A little affirmation goes a long way!

-If you take these tips to heart and implement them with passion, I am confident that you can make great strides in your marital communication.
-I realize that some issues run deep, and if you have serious problems or a total lack of respect in your marriage, I would strongly advise you to seek professional counseling.
+If you take these tips to heart and implement them with passion, I’m confident that you can make great strides in your marital communication.

 Dustin Riechmann created Engaged Marriage to help other married couples live a life they love (especially) when they feel too busy to make it happen.
 He has many passions, including sharing ways to enjoy an awesome marriage in 15 minutes a day, but his heart belongs with his wife Bethany and their three young kids.